yonghuatang/soton1/README.md

 # soton1
-The repository is the LaTeX code of my Year 1 assignments and courseworks for [University of Southampton Malaysia](https://www.southampton.ac.uk/my).
+The repository is for the codes and programs of my Year 1 assignments and courseworks for [University of Southampton Malaysia](https://www.southampton.ac.uk/my).
 © 2020 Tang Yong Hua.
 This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

 Email: yht1e20@soton.ac.uk